adiwg/mdEditor-doc/reference/include-objects/view-obj.md

   * #### Record Controls

-    The 'Record Controls' manage which set of items is visible in the panel.
-The controls become active when there are more items in browser cache than are displayed in the panel, given the limit set using the 'Number of Items to Display' control (above).
+    The "Record Controls" manage which set of items is visible in the panel.
+The controls become active when there are more items in browser cache than are displayed in the panel, given the limit set using the "Number of Items to Display" control (above).

     * ##### <i class="fa fa-forward"> </i> Next Page